tongue-tie/blog/background.md

 I started speech therapy and physical therapy, and I scheduled an evaluation with an ENT for December.

 The speech therapist is also a certified orofacial myologist.
 In my evaluation she determined my swallowing pattern was incorrect, I had weak masseters, and I use the wrong muscles.
-And yes, I have a tongue-tie.
+And yes, my tongue is tied.
 Those are the highlights anyway.
 She also theorized that had my swallowing pattern and tongue position been correct as a baby and child, I may not have had all the ear issues I experienced.
 Impossible to know for sure, but it's certainly something to think about.
 I was familiar with the anatomy since I had studied it so much as a teenager, wanting to understand how it was all supposed to work and what was wrong with me.
 It also occurred to me that I was told that I cried a lot as a baby.
 Like a lot a lot.
 Maybe that was related too.

 I told her her about my full-body approach to what was going on, that the visual disturbance scared the hell out of me, and that I was also seeing an ENT and physical therapist, and that I see a massage therapist regularly.
 She agreed with my approach, and that my overall instability certainly contributes to my jaw issues and pain.
 I started speech therapy and immediately started feeling better.
 Immediately.
 I also kept notes for the first 2-3 months of speech therapy and might add that later.